 You or your child can go back to work or school 24 hours after the first treatment.

 Although the treatment kills the scabies mites quickly, the itching can carry on for a few weeks.

 Non-urgent advice: See a GP if:

-- your skin is still itching 4 weeks after treatment has finished
+- you’ve used pharmacy treatment for scabies and your skin is still itching 2 to 4 weeks after treatment has finished

 Scabies can spread easily

-Scabies are passed from person to person by skin-to-skin contact.
+Scabies spreads through close skin contact, including sexual contact.
 You cannot get scabies from pets.